 High demand apps

 If your application requires a significantly high amount of requests per second (RPS), you may also wish to consider Private Cloud.
-Any requirement over 100 logins per second should choose a Private Deployment.
-Take a look at the rate limits policies for more information about the standard rate limits.
-For Private Cloud deployments, the limit is 500 RPS with optional upgrade to 1500 RPS.
+Public and Private Cloud deployment options support up to 100 requests per second (RPS).
+If you require more than 100 RPS, you should choose a Private Cloud deployment option.
+See the rate limits policies for more information about the standard rate limits.
+For Private Cloud deployments, the limit is 100 RPS with an upgrade to 1,500 RPS.

 PCI compliance certification

-If your application is PCI Compliant, or striving to be, and your requirements indicate that your identity provider also needs to be PCI compliant, this is only available as a Private Cloud addon.
-Public cloud tenants cannot acquire this benefit.
+If your application is PCI Compliant or striving to be, and your requirements indicate that your identity provider also needs to be PCI compliant, this is only available as a Private Cloud addon.
+Public Cloud customers cannot acquire this benefit.